resolvectl(1) — Linux manual page

 [LINK [MODE]], dnsovertls [LINK [MODE]], nta [LINK [DOMAIN...]]

 Get/set per-interface DNS configuration.
-These commands may
+These commands may be

-systemd-resolved or systemd-networkd about per-interface DNS
+systemd-networkd about per-interface DNS configuration

-configuration determined through external means.
-The dns
+determined through external means.
+The dns command expects

-number separated with ":", a network interface name or index
+":", a network interface name or index separated with "%", and

-separated with "%", and a Server Name Indication (SNI)
+a Server Name Indication (SNI) separated with "#".
+When IPv6

-port number, then the address must be in the square brackets.
+address is specified with a port number, then the address must

-That is, the acceptable full formats are
+be in the square brackets.
+That is, the acceptable full

-"111.222.333.444:9953%ifname#example.com" for IPv4 and
+formats are "111.222.333.444:9953%ifname#example.com" for IPv4

-"[1111:2222::3333]:9953%ifname#example.com" for IPv6.
+and "[1111:2222::3333]:9953%ifname#example.com" for IPv6.
 The

 domain command expects valid DNS domains, possibly prefixed